 If your organization shifted to remote work for the pandemic and is planning a return to the office, make sure your entire team knows what’s expected of them and what resources are available.

-In summary: Start new hires off on the right foot by creating engaging orientation and onboarding materials
+Start new hires off on the right foot by creating engaging orientation and onboarding materials

 With a Business account, teams can engage in real-time collaboration, apply their branding with one click and export files they can bring right into PowerPoint.
 With these tools, HR team members have no trouble setting new team members up for long-term success.